department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/2024-08-Toxic-Exposure/TE-UX-Monitoring.md

 ### Goals
 We are monitoring the TE release to ensure it meets user expectations and performs effectively in real-world scenarios.
 By tracking interactions and gathering feedback, we will identify any issues early so we can make data-driven improvements.
+We will be responsive to the release, updating our monitoring approach as we learn more/better!

+### Scope
+This reporting will seek to keep all stakeholders informed of the rollout's progress at a higher level with a special focus on user experience.
 Product will monitor the TE release daily to identify bugs/challenges and make informed decisions about pacing the rollout.
 Any resulting concerns will be elevated to OCTO/VBA.
-Meanwhile, this reporting will seek to keep all stakeholders informed of the rollout's progress at a higher level with a special focus on user experience.

-We will be responsive to the release, updating our monitoring approach as we learn more/better!

 ### Guiding Questions for UX Monitoring
 1. What portion of Veterans are choosing to answer the TE questions? [opt-in %]